typeorm/typeorm/docs/query-runner.md

 which you can use through `manager` property in order to run `EntityManager` methods on a particular database connection used by `QueryRunner` instance:

-Once you set your queryRunner up, you can use it with an interface similar to the `Connection` interface:

 ```typescript
 const queryRunner = connection.createQueryRunner()